JatinYadav6618/Groomly/README.md

 ## Technologies Used

-The Barber Booking System utilizes the following technologies:
+The Groomly utilizes the following technologies:

 - **Thymeleaf**: Thymeleaf is a Java-based templating engine that allows for server-side rendering of dynamic web pages.
 It integrates seamlessly with Spring Boot and enables the creation of dynamic HTML templates.